maykar/plex_assistant/README.md

 #### In Home Assistant

-Finally, add the automation either by using the YAML code below or the Blueprint.
+Finally, add the automation either by using the YAML code or the Blueprint below:

 <details>
   <summary><b>Automation Blueprint</b></summary>